lbryio/lbry-social-tipbot/README.md

 ## Contributing
 Contributions to this project are welcome, encouraged, and often compensated for.
 See [lbry.tech/contribute](https://lbry.tech/contribute) for more details.
 ## How to Use
-You can read this [FAQ](https://lbry.com/faq/tipbot-reddit) for more information on how to use the tipbot.
+You can read this [FAQ on lbry.com](https://lbry.com/faq/tipbot-reddit) or this [this FAQ on Reddit](https://np.reddit.com/r/lbry/wiki/tipbot) for more information on how to use the tipbot.